Last Updated on April 16, 2023 by Andrew Pirie

 Including the city.
 Can Tho, Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, and Ca Mau.

-The conference was held twice a year, it was supposed to happen in 2019, but for some reason, it was back to 2020.
+The conference was held twice a year, it was supposed to happen in 2019, but for some reason, it was back in 2020.

 2020 Mekong River Delta Track and Field Meet Typical faces that have become famous in the International arena must mention: